sarahpelham/sarahpelham.com/README.md

 This is my online CV, a Ruby on Rails website hosted on Heroku.

-As I recent graduate of Le Wagon's Full Stack Web Development bootcamp, I generated the site with a Le Wagon template: lewagon/rails-templates](https://github.com/lewagon/rails-templates
+As a recent graduate of Le Wagon's Full Stack Web Development bootcamp, I generated the site with a Le Wagon template: lewagon/rails-templates](https://github.com/lewagon/rails-templates

 ## Getting Started
 ### Setup